HomeEngineeringStructural Engineering - Possible Causes of Structural Failure

-Structural Engineering is a subset of civil engineering, where structural engineers are trained on how to design the “bones and muscles” that make the actual form and structure of man-made structures.
-This type of engineering has very high standards in what it takes to build commercial and residential buildings as well as structures for the military.
+Structural Engineering is a subset of civil engineering.
+Structural engineers train to design the “bones and muscles” that form and support human-made structures.
+This type of engineering has very high standards in what it takes to build commercial and residential buildings.
+It also has high standards for building structures for the military.
 There are many areas that fall under the category of structural engineering.
 These include structural steel, reinforced concrete, column line steel, masonry, piping, interior support, doors, window panes, roofing, walls, and earthquake response.

-“A Specification is basically a document that describes the scope of work, the type of materials to be used, the quality of workmanship and the methodology of installation in a specific contract.
-This is to be used and read in conjunction with contract construction drawings.
-The specification is a living document to be used by the project team during the construction phase; its value does not terminate at the design phase,” defines Eng.
+“A specification describes the scope of work, the materials to be used, the quality of workmanship, and the methodology of installation for a specific contract.
+Teams must use it alongside contract construction drawings.
+The project team actively uses the specification throughout the construction phase, and its value does not end at the design stage,” defines Eng.
 Gibson N. Wanjau, Director & Principal Engineer at EL ARCA Engineering.

 To the best of his knowledge, Eng.
 Wanjau further points out the proper Specifications for a Structure should;